arianitu/postgres-statefulset/config/README.md

 For the remaining nodes (ipfs1, ipfs2, hive, carrier) the procedure involves running the yml for the node (eg ipfs1.yml) from the master node of the cluster.
 If you have a second 3-node sub-cluster with acting master as hive-node, and High Availability enabled, you can also run the yml's from their own nodes.
 The ipfs1-node is assumed to be joined to master-node sub-cluster.
 The remaining 3 nodes are assumed to be joined on hive-node as master.
 Running `microk8s kubectl apply -f shared/path to/postgres-db-elastos-blockchains/hive.yml` is a start.
 Follow with the rest.

+You will need to run `microk8s add-node` on hive-node to join the carrier and ipfs2 nodes, making a second sub-cluster.

 Now the elastos/ubuntu containers are running with sleep time of 10,000 seconds during which you can complete server setups and start ipfs, hive and carrier nodes (after compiling on the nodes).

 Hive is the Elastos file storage system and relies on IPFS nodes to function.
 You require at least 2 ipfs nodes to obtain a private network which is consensus-capable.